CSE 701: Foundations of Modern Scientific Programming

 (HTML format)

-I originally wrote these notes while teaching this course in 2020, and they were updated and expanded in 2021 and 2022.
+I originally wrote these notes while teaching this course in 2020, and they were updated and expanded every year since then.
 I will continue to update them as needed this year as well.
 The lectures in this course will follow the notes very closely.
 If you choose to download the notes for offline use, please make sure to always have the most up-to-date version.

 IDE, compiler, and linters ^